argonne-lcf/user-guides/docs/polaris/programming-models/sycl-polaris.md

 ```

 Compile and Run
 The user would need to provide paths the math-libraris as shown below.
+Also please provide AOCL library for CPU GEMM by `module load aocl`.
 Environment variables `MKLROOT` is defined with `oneapi` module & `AOCL_ROOT` is defined with `aocl` module.
 Note: Please pay attention to the linker options for AOCL & oneMKL libraries.
 ```bash